Cacti/documentation/Trees.md

 ![Tree Options](images/tree-options.png)

-To add devices to the new tree simply drag an avaliable device to the tree and it will be added to the tree.
+To add devices to the new tree simply drag an available device to the tree and it will be added to the tree.
 Cacti currently supports four `Sort Types`, which can be either inherited, of left to the author to define inheritance and at what level.
 See the image below for a visual representation